the sun a blazing zero

 ISBN: 978-1-944884-47-5 (pbk.)

-This unique and experimental project examines the intersections of image and word, examining traditions of Ezra Pound’s poetry as a zone of maximum energy and André Breton’s poetics of the “explosante-fixe” through a feminist lens.
+This unique and experimental project treats the intersections of image and word, examining traditions of Ezra Pound’s poetry as a zone of maximum energy and André Breton’s poetics of the “explosante-fixe” through a feminist lens.
 The poet seeks to sustain a dynamic between deliberate and chance writing, providing a formal parallel to the tension between themes of elegy—through pauses, reverses, and halts—and dynamism—through a syntactic forward motion and flux.
 She exploits the aural, visual, and semantic dimensions of language in order to track the vibrations of a receding world that has not yet entirely vanished.
 Those worlds, receding from view but still barely visible, include climate change, animal preservation, effects of war, and a woman’s vantage point on the cusp of aging.

 There is something noncommittal or unstable about a collection that doesn’t dwell too long in one type of form or narrative; indeed, its very “nature” is unsustained.
 Mina Loy wrote that poets “present the map of their individuality without the secondary reconstruction of the pictorial coherence of our customary vision.”
 Every time we recognize someone’s work “it is by the singularity of this map of their aesthetic system.” the sun a blazing zero is more a map of experiences than a smooth geometric form.
 Many of the individual poems, products of free writing, disrupted through erasures and re-sequencing, discover juxtapositions of referential meanings, letter sounds and shapes, and syntactical ruptures that can serve as material in an assemblage of meaning—or affect.
 New words are created from the phonemes and vocables of surrounding language.
 The source material is recycled and “degraded,” “an abstraction of language” that moves towards an invented way to intensify a lyric field, to find something fresh, to articulate—usually female—experiences that lack a vocabulary, and/or to experience language anew, and/or to ride with—not rebut—the noise of information-overload in our contemporary psyches.
 Typography, too, and the visual space of the page is treated as malleable and expressive elements in writing.